Child and Family Policy Updates

 Key Executive Orders and administrative policies that have impacts for tribal nation human service programs and Native children and families:

-- Office of Management and Budget Memorandum (M-25-13) on Temporary Pause of Agency Grant, Loan, and Other Financial Assistance Programs: The Office of Management and Budget (OMB) memo M-25-13 instructed federal agencies to temporarily pause federal funding and assistance while simultaneously conducting an assessment to determine individual federal funding and assistance compliance with Executive Orders.
+• Office of Management and Budget Memorandum (M-25-13) on Temporary Pause of Agency Grant, Loan, and Other Financial Assistance Programs: The Office of Management and Budget (OMB) memo M-25-13 instructed federal agencies to temporarily pause federal funding and assistance while simultaneously conducting an assessment to determine individual federal funding and assistance compliance with Executive Orders.
 If federal funding or assistance was found to not be aligned with existing Executive Orders it was ordered to be cancelled, including funding or assistance already authorized by Congress.
 Two days after OMB memo M-25-13 was first issued, it was rescinded by OMB, but later that same day the Trump Administration said it would continue the freeze on federal funding.
 Several federal programs that support tribal human services programs were caught up in this funding freeze initially.
-While many of these federal programs have begun distributing funding to tribal nations, there are still federal programs that serve native populations that are not able to draw down their federal funding creating confusion and uncertainty about whether these funds will be available in the future.
+While many of these federal programs have begun distributing funding to tribal nations, there are still federal programs that serve Native populations that are not able to draw down their federal funding, creating confusion and uncertainty about whether these funds will be available in the future.

-- Executive Order 14170 Reforming the Federal Hiring Process and Restoring Merit to Government Service and Executive Order 14210 Implementing the President’s “Department of Government Efficiency” Workforce Optimization Initiative: While tribal nations and Native people have a unique political status that is the basis for federal programs and policies that address their needs and is separate from their racial status, there are concerns that the language in the Executive Order does not address the unique status of Indian Preference in hiring that is separate from hiring prohibitions based upon race, sex, or religion.
-Executive Order 14210 seeks to reduce the federal workforce dramatically requiring federal agency heads to consult with and seek approval for new hires from the newly created Department of Government Efficiency (DOGE).
-This could impede hiring of federal staff with relevant experience in the support and administration of federal programs tribal nations access.
+• Executive Order 14170 Reforming the Federal Hiring Process and Restoring Merit to Government Service and Executive Order 14210 Implementing the President’s “Department of Government Efficiency” Workforce Optimization Initiative: While tribal nations and Native people have a unique political status that is the basis for federal programs and policies that address their needs and is separate from their racial status, there are concerns that the language in the Executive Order does not address the unique status of Indian Preference in hiring that is separate from hiring prohibitions based upon race, sex, or religion.
+Executive Order 14210 seeks to reduce the federal workforce dramatically, requiring federal agency heads to consult with and seek approval for new hires from the newly created Department of Government Efficiency (DOGE).
+This could impede the hiring of federal staff with relevant experience in the support and administration of federal programs tribal nations access.

-- Regulatory Freeze Pending Review Memorandum and Executive Order 14192 Unleashing Prosperity Through Deregulation: The regulatory freeze will impact any regulations that were not published in the Federal Register prior to January 20, 2025, or any that were published, but did not go into effect within 60 days from January 20, 2025.
+• Regulatory Freeze Pending Review Memorandum and Executive Order 14192 Unleashing Prosperity Through Deregulation: The regulatory freeze will impact any regulations that were not published in the Federal Register prior to January 20, 2025, or any that were published, but did not go into effect within 60 days from January 20, 2025.
 The Executive Order seeks to repeal 10 regulations for each new regulation promulgated during this Administration.
 For this to occur, many existing regulations would need to be eliminated or scaled back considerably.
-The Memorandum and Executive Order could impact existing regulations that provide protection and support to Native children and families, including the recently promulgated Adoption and Foster Care Analysis and Reporting System (AFCARS) regulations that established requirements for states to report on the status of Native children and families in their child welfare systems.
+The Executive Order could impact existing regulations that provide protection and support to Native children and families, including the recently promulgated Adoption and Foster Care Analysis and Reporting System (AFCARS) regulations that established requirements for states to report on the status of Native children and families in their child welfare systems.

 Following the release of these Executive Orders, newly confirmed Secretary for the Department of Interior (DOI), Doug Bergum, issued Secretary’s Order 3415 that exempts the Department’s treaty and trust obligations to tribal nations from DEI policies identified in Presidential Executive Order 14151.
 Following the DOI Order, the Office of General Counsel for the Department of Health and Human Services (HHS) issued an advisory opinion (25-01) in response to a question about the application of Executive Order 14151 to Indian Health Services programs.
 In their opinion, they state that Executive Order 14151 and a number of related Executive Orders should not be interpreted to rescind, eliminate, hinder, or impair the Department’s legal obligations to tribal nations.
 While these departmental orders and opinions are helpful, there are still questions about how the policies of the new Administration will impact tribal nation human service program funding, federal staffing for programs that tribal nations administer, and changes for state programs that will trickle down to Native children and families in state human service systems.